-Goodwill Industries of the Southern Piedmont will build a $20 million, 160,000-square-foot Goodwill Opportunity Campus in Charlotte, North Carolina
+Goodwill Industries of the Southern Piedmont to Build Opportunity Campus In Charlotte, North Carolina

 The Goodwill Opportunity Campus will combine seven different properties into one central campus.
 The project will create 125 new jobs over the next three to five years throughout the organization’s 18-county territory, 105 of which will be in Mecklenburg County.
 An additional 130 jobs will be created systemwide in years five through 10.
 Positions will include retail associates, retail management, administrative and clerical employees, career development coaches and instructional staff.